ASPIRING MEDICAL STUDENT TRANSITION PROGRAMME

-The Aspiring Medical Student Transition Program (ASMPT) is a STEM-based education program geared towards accelerating the journey of students aspiring to do medicine at the University Level.
-Whether students aspire to be a Medical Doctor, Dentist, or a Specialized Surgeon, the after-school program is designed to assist students at the Secondary level to prepare academically, financially and mentally for Medical School.
-The program is blended as it includes virtual biomedical, anatomy and physiology classes led by expert medical doctors and nurses practicing in the United States (U.S.) Healthcare System.
-The program will provide participants with practical exposure to first-aid, advanced medical care and introduction to surgical procedures.
-Students will be introduced to medical concepts and procedures, engage with Medical Doctors from across the world, and get the knowledge needed to give them a head start in the medical program.
+The Aspiring Medical Student Transition Programme (ASMPT) is a STEM-based education programme geared towards accelerating the journey of students aspiring to do medicine at the University Level.
+Whether students aspire to be a Medical Doctor, Dentist, or a Specialized Surgeon, the after-school programme is designed to assist students at the Secondary level to prepare academically, financially and mentally for Medical School.
+The program is blended as it includes virtual biomedical, anatomy, and physiology classes led by expert medical doctors and nurses practicing in the United States (U.S.) Healthcare System.
+The program will provide participants with practical exposure to first-aid, advanced medical care, and introduction to surgical procedures.
+Students will be introduced to medical concepts and procedures, engage with Medical Doctors from across the world, and get the knowledge needed to give them a head start in the medical programme.

 Why the ASTP?

 Over 50% of students who start medical school, end up failing due to their inability to grasp advanced concepts, and to fund the completion.
 The AMSTP is committed to introducing the content structure and actualities that are associated with medical school.

 The AMSTP is addressing Caribbean Health Challenges from the seed to the mature tree.

 I. Seed (Conception): This is the stage where a student has the desire to become a healthcare provider or attend medical school.
 AMSTP plays a critical role in providing the student with quality preparation and mentorship.

 II.
 Sprout (Birth): This is the stage where a student is fully engaged in the AMSTP program as a manifestation of interest and is provided with pre-medical training by program tutors/trainers.
 AMSTP participants are also applying for medical school and assistance is given regarding funding and the best school for the desired specialization.